Evaluating AYVAKIT in patients with systemic mastocytosis with an associated hematological neoplasm (SM-AHN)

 Physical examination/imaging

-• Palpable splenomegaly >5 cm examination/imaging hypersplenism
+• Palpable splenomegaly >5 cm below left costal margin with hypersplenism

 • Hepatomegaly with mild ascites